casting & splinting services

-Our team provides casting services for the upper limb.
+Our team provides casting and splinting services for the upper limb.
 If you suspect that you have broken a bone, we can easily refer you to GPs or scanning services in the area.
-When you book a casting application with Barangaroo Physio, we will remove the cast for free.

 Tennis elbow is an injury that involves the common extensor tendon situated at the lateral (outside) part of your elbow.
 This common tendon extends into the muscles that extend the wrist (extensor carpi radialis brevis (ECRB) and longus, extensor digitorum, extensor digiti minimi, and extensor carpi ulnaris).